 CALL TO ORDER:

 The meeting was called to order at 2:05 PM.
-Present were board members Cliff Isberg, President; Doug Jacobson; and Edith Bennett, Secretary.
-Others present for all or part of the meeting were Lance Hilt, Andy Acker, David Caruso, Ying Liu, and Scott (last name?).
-Joe Hall joined the meeting later.
+Present were board members Cliff Isberg, President; Doug Jacobson; Ying Liu; and Edith Bennett, Secretary.
+Others present for all or part of the meeting were Lance Hilt, Andy Acker, David Caruso, and Scott Swanson Joe Hall joined the meeting later.

 BOARD MEMBERSHIP:

 Doug made a motion that Lance Hilt replace Val Szymanski and fill the position she vacated.
 Edith seconded the motion.
 It was agreed that Lance will finish out Val’s term and have the opportunity to be re-elected.
-Doug moved that Andy become a board member in the role of residents’ representative for one year.
+Doug moved that Andy become a board member in the role of residents’ representative for one year, replacing Ying who would thus complete her term.
 Cliff seconded the motion and all were in agreement.

 RETREAT FEES: